dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 handle this for you, i.e. look up in the json what table is where and set all that up.

-Each table is usually tied to several pre-defined CLDF standards for the content.
+Each table usually contains columns which are pre-defined [CLDF standards for the content](https://cldf.clld.org/v1.0/terms.html#id).
 For example, FormTables need to have the columns “ID”, “Form” and “Language_ID” and they in turn need to look a certain way.

 Tables can have more columns than the minimal requirement and can have